 Accredited Sleep Technologist Education Program (A-STEP)

 The A-STEP program is a comprehensive two-week program of study including a mix of classroom and hands-on instruction.
-Our next course will run February 20 through March 1 (deadline to apply is February 1).
+Our next course will run June 19-30, 2023 (deadline to apply is May 19).
 The program provides participants with standardized education and training that develops a knowledge-base about sleep medicine and strengthens the professional skills required of a sleep technologist.

 These professionals are responsible for administering sleep tests to patients as well as providing patient care and education at a sleep facility.
 A-STEP will adhere to the standards defined by American Academy of Sleep Medicine (AASM) and will ensure that applicants meet the minimum standards for employment as a Polysomnographic Trainee.